eric-r-xu/flask-gunicorn-nginx-wsgi/README.md

 Obtain a free API key for tbe [openweathermap api](https://home.openweathermap.org/api_keys) to be used later with [keyring](https://pypi.org/project/keyring/)

-Depending on what email you prefer to send from, obtain email credentials to be used later with [keyring](https://pypi.org/project/keyring/)
+Obtain your gmail email credentials to be used later with [keyring](https://pypi.org/project/keyring/)

 Install git, go to your home directory, and clone this repo